 South American Puffer

-They do not exhibit aggressive behavior towards their own kind or other species.
+They do not exhibit aggressive behavior towards their kind or other species.

 Interestingly, South American puffer becomes nervous when isolated.

-During daytime, South American puffers follow one another, and even squabble over food, but they huddle as a group at night, or when alarmed.
+During the daytime, South American puffers follow one another and even argue over food, but they huddle as a group at night, or when alarmed.